garychou/postindustrial/docs/teach-the-1k/workshop/README.md

 Fundamentally, we have been exploring the question: "What enables artists, entrepreneurs, and activists to be successful in today’s networked world?"

-After 10 iterations of teaching it, our current best answer to this is: the abilities to **confront and navigate uncertainty**, and to **grow and sustain relevant networks**.
+After 10 iterations of teaching it, our current best answer to this is:

+* the ability to **confront and navigate uncertainty**, and
+* the ability to **grow and sustain relevant networks**.

 ### Teaching through challenges